sebhoof/SolarAxionFlux/README.md

 ## References

 We re-distribute (in adjusted form) solar models and opacity tables, which should be acknowledged appropriately using the references stated below.

-We also provide the BibTeX file [references.bib](references.bib) in our repo with a collection of all relevant references.
+We also provide the BibTeX file [references.bib](references.bib), which includes a collection of all relevant references.
-You may also consider using the [BibCom tool](https://github.com/sebhoof/bibcom) developed by one of us.
+You may also consider using the [BibCom tool](https://github.com/sebhoof/bibcom) to generate the list of references.

-### The code
+### Our code and results

-When you make use of our code, please **link to this Github project** and cite our accompanying study using the BibTeX entry provided below or by getting it directly from [ADS](https://ui.adsabs.harvard.edu/abs/2021JCAP...09..006H/exportcitation) or [INSPIRE](https://inspirehep.net/literature/1842437).
+When you make use of our code, please **link to this Github project** and cite [arXiv:2101.08789](https://arxiv.org/astro-ph/abs/2101.08789) (BibTeX entries available from e.g. [ADS](https://ui.adsabs.harvard.edu/abs/2021JCAP...09..006H/exportcitation) or [INSPIRE](https://inspirehep.net/literature/1842437), or [references.bib](references.bib)).

-If you use the flux from nuclear transitions, please also cite the accompanying study using the BibTeX entry provided below or by getting it directly from [ADS](https://ui.adsabs.harvard.edu/abs/2022EPJC...82..120D/exportcitation) or [INSPIRE](https://inspirehep.net/literature/1967014).
+* If you use the flux from nuclear transitions, please also cite [arXiv:2111.06407](https://arxiv.org/astro-ph/abs/2111.06407) (BibTeX entries available from e.g. [ADS](https://ui.adsabs.harvard.edu/abs/2022EPJC...82..120D/exportcitation), [INSPIRE](https://inspirehep.net/literature/1967014), or [references.bib](references.bib)).

 ### Solar models